avinashjaiswal1598/Risc-V-mini/README.md

 # Second call was held on 20th FEB
 # TASK-
 - Mark the input output ports along with input output waveforms for your project

+# Third call will be on 22nd FEB